dcernach/hl2mt-next/README.rst

 **Items Macro**

 This is a simple list of every item carried by the creature.
-Unfortunately it's not editable as they requires forms which would necessitate the use of library tokens.
+Unfortunately it's not editable as that requires forms which would necessitate the use of library tokens.

 **HP Change Macro**